kubevela/kubevela.github.io/docs/end-user/rollout.md

               - replicas: 3
 EOF
 ```
-This RolloutTraits has two batches with total target size of 5, the first batch has 2 replicas and second batch has 3.
+This Rollout Trait has two batches with total target size of 5, the first batch has 2 replicas and second batch has 3.
 Only when all replicas in the first batch are ready, the second batch will start to rollout.

 Check the Application status when rollout has been succeed after a while.
 ```shell